 Gender / Reparations / History and Memory / Modern History / Women and Human Rights / History of Transitional Justice

-Regula Ludi is Lecturer and Senior Researcher at the Institute of Interdisciplinary Ethics and Human Rights at the University of Fribourg.
-She also teaches Modern History at the University of Zurich.
+Regula Ludi is Professor of Modern History at the University of Zurich and Senior Researcher at the Institute of Interdisciplinary Ethics and Human Rights at the University of Fribourg.

 She is an expert on subjects including gender studies, the history of crime in the nineteenth century, Swiss refugee policy in the Nazi era, Roma and Sinti, Holocaust legacies and the gendered nature of representations of the past.
 She has published widely on these issues.

 Prior to joining the University of Zurich, Dr Ludi was Visiting Professor at the History Department, University of Bern.
 There, she was also affiliated with the Interdisciplinary Center for Gender Studies and the Center for Global Studies and directed research projects on the history of women’s rights and the history of slavery.
 From 1997 to 2000, she worked as a staff historian and head of a research team in the Independent Commission of Experts Switzerland – Second World War (the ‘Bergier Commission’).